sarojbelbase/covidnepal/README.md

 <p align="center">
 <img src="./src/assets/images/black.svg" width="35%" height="auto"><br>
-<strong>Yet another look into covid-19 cases in nepal</strong><br>
+<strong>Yet another look into covid-19 cases inside nepal</strong><br>
 </p>

 <img src="./public/img/img/summary.png" width="100%" height="auto"><br>

 ## Introduction

-**covidnepal** is just another try to look into covidcases inside Nepal.
-It was made to cover reliable and more informational data as possible inside a same application.
-It depends on reliable API (after spending a months for it).
+**covidnepal** is just "another try" to look into covidcases inside Nepal.
+It was made to cover reliable, detailed and more informational data as possible inside a same application.
+It depends on reliable API (after spending months for it).
 This application uses PWA (Progressive Web App) technology, meaning it could be installed inside the browser easily like a mobile application and later could be run like an application.
 This application also follows **neumorphic** design style for UI & smoother animations for better UX.

 ### Features